The Artificial Selection

 The center is where change occurs – the point of maximum exposure, where what was meets what will be.
 Each season returns with fewer species: not by the indifferent logic of natural selection, which would at least have the integrity of environmental pressure, but by the cumulative logic of economic extraction, which treats the natural world as inventory to be drawn down.
 The right lobe of the lemniscate – which holds the living abundance of each new season – grows thinner with every pass through the center.

+The deeper problem with what replaces the lost is not aesthetic.
+It is functional.
 A living tree participates in reciprocal constraint: it shapes the soil, moderates temperature, provides habitat, responds to drought, and is shaped in turn by all of these.
-It carries ecological memory — the accumulated record of its particular engagement with its particular place.
-What replaces it participates in none of these feedback loops.
-A landscape of non-participating objects is not a simplified ecosystem.
-It is a different kind of thing entirely: a surface that resembles a system without functioning as one.
+It carries ecological memory – the accumulated record of its particular engagement with its particular place.
+What replaces it, in city squares and managed landscapes, participates in none of these feedback loops.
+It does not respond to drought because it cannot.
+It does not provide habitat because it has no biological interface with the organisms that would use one.
+It does not carry ecological memory because it has no history of having been anywhere.

 Future generations will not experience this as loss.
 They will inherit a right lobe already thinner than the one before, with no prior cycle against which to measure the diminishment.
 The impoverishment becomes the baseline.
 This is not adaptation.
 It is the progressive narrowing of what it means to inhabit a world that is itself alive.